-The analysis of the Tables-2, 3 and 4 presented above reveals that study habits, intelligence, school environment and socio-economic status are found to be significant predictors of academic anxiety for total sample.
-The magnitude of predictability (relationship) as represented by the multiple regression factor R2 appears to be (0.50) for four predictive variables to one criterion variable (academic anxiety) as shown above in Table-2.
+The analysis of Tables 2, 3, and 4 presented above reveals that study habits, intelligence, school environment, and socio-economic status are found to be significant predictors of academic anxiety for the total sample.
+The magnitude of predictability (relationship) as represented by the multiple regression factor R2 appears to be (0.50) for four predictive variables to one criterion variable (academic anxiety) as shown above in Table 2.
 It is also clear from the same table that study habits come out to be the most important contributing factor i.e. (41%) for the total sample being significant at 0.01 level (F=472.90).
 The second factor which shares 05% of the variance in the criterion variable is intelligence which is also significant at 0.01 level of confidence (F=62.33).
-The remaining two variables, school environment and socio-economic status also produced significant variations in criterion variable and contributing (03%) and (01%) respectively (F=44.93 & 18.08).
+The remaining two variables, school environment, and socioeconomic status also produced significant variations in criterion variables and contributed (03%) and (01%) respectively (F=44.93 & 18.08).

-The ANOVA Table-3 reveals that the model of prediction in academic anxiety for total sample explains significant variance due to the regression as can be inferred by the F-ratio (173.92) given in the said table.
+The ANOVA Table 3 reveals that the model of prediction in academic anxiety for the total sample explains significant variance due to the regression as can be inferred by the F-ratio (173.92) given in the said table.
 It means that for the total sample, these four predictors can be used to predict their academic anxiety.
-Moreover, the Table-4 shows that the regression co-efficient, Beta (β) (0.17) for one predictor variable (school environment) is positive and significant indicating that variations due to this predictive variable will cause significant positive change in criterion variable (academic anxiety) but remaining three variables including study habits, intelligence, socio-economic status are negative which means variations due to these predictive variables will cause significant negative changes in criterion variable (academic anxiety) in case of total sample students.
-Negative value of Beta β is because of the reverse scoring pattern of academic anxiety scale i.e. lower scores obtained by the candidate indicates less academic anxiety and higher scores means severe academic anxiety.
+Moreover, Table 4 shows that the regression coefficient, Beta (β) (0.17) for one predictor variable (school environment) is positive and significant indicating that variations due to this predictive variable will cause significant positive change in the criterion variable (academic anxiety) but remaining three variables including study habits, intelligence, socio-economic status are negative which means variations due to these predictive variables will cause significant negative changes in criterion variable (academic anxiety) in case of total sample students.
+A negative value of Beta β is because of the reverse scoring pattern of the academic anxiety scale i.e. lower scores obtained by the candidate indicate less academic anxiety and higher scores mean severe academic anxiety.